ABOUT BELINDA O'DEA.

 WHY WORK WITH ME.

 I created Sacred Women's Journeys to honour the complexity of all that it means to be a woman.
+I hold the lantern for women navigating transitions between who they have been and who they are becoming.

 The name is not incidental.
 A journey is not a destination.
 It is a continuous unfolding, a returning, a deepening.
 The sacred journey I am pointing toward is not to India or Japan or anywhere outside yourself, though those outer journeys have their own medicine.
 It is the inner one.
 The journey of coming to know yourself.
 Of meeting the self you have been avoiding, abandoning or simply too busy to sit with.
 Of finding that what you were seeking was always already present.